Every Southerner has a signature chili recipe and this crock pot chili, loaded with meat, beans, and flavorful seasonings, is mine.

-Why did I come up with Crock Pot Chili by Christy?
-Well, any southerner worth their salt has a great chili recipe, preferably a signature one.
+Why did I come up with this crock pot chili recipe?
+Well, any Southerner worth their salt has a great chili recipe, preferably a signature one.
 This is why I set out several years back trying out this one and that, tweaking and adding until I came up with one I could call my own.

-I’ve tweaked it slightly over the years for my personal taste and for this tutorial I am making it in the crock pot for all of you.
+I’ve tweaked it slightly over the years for my personal taste and for this tutorial I am making it in the crockpot for all of you.
 This prevents anyone from having to stand over the stove and fret over it while it simmers and the flavor develops fully.
-If you brown and freeze your meat ahead of time (like I do), this becomes a “toss it in and turn it on” recipe that will make it great for a quick and easy meal!
+If you brown and freeze your meat ahead of time (like I do), this becomes a “toss it in and turn it on” recipe that is great for a quick and easy meal!

 How to Make Crock Pot Chili